What is an occupational disease?

-The most common occupational diseases include acoustic traumas, respiratory allergies, skin diseases, asbestos illnesses and strain injuries in upper limbs.
-The Institute of Occupational Health in Finland publishes annual statistics on compensated occupational diseases and illnesses suspected to be occupational diseases.
+The most common occupational diseases include acoustic traumas, respiratory allergies, skin diseases, asbestos illnesses and strain injuries in the upper extremities.
+The Finnish Institute of Occupational Health publishes annual statistics on compensated occupational diseases and illnesses suspected to be occupational diseases.